matoos32/jfreechart-builder-demo/README.md

 ```

-## Versioning

-Uses the version number matching that of **jfreechart-builder**.

 ## License

-This project and source code are provided under the terms of the same [LGPL 2.1 license](./license-LGPL.txt).
+This project is provided under the terms of the [LGPL 2.1 license](./license-LGPL.txt).

 You should be aware that, by virtue of the Maven Shade plugin, the app JAR file that is created will contain the compiled `.class` files of: